Can I turn on AutoPilot but keep my custom meta tags?

 - Leave AutoPilot on but copy and paste in your custom tags to override AutoPilot (see below).

 - Uninstall the app and reinstall it with AutoPilot turned off from the beginning.
-Note, however, that when you reinstall the app, you may be charged the monthly fee again by Shopify, so only use this method if you have too many custom tags to copy and paste manually.
+Note, however, that when you reinstall the app, Shopify may reset your monthly subscription to the app so that you are charged again sooner than you otherwise would have, so only use this method if you have too many custom tags to copy and paste manually.
+(Or you could do this soon before your subscription renewal date, so that you are not charged much sooner than normal.)

 Option 2: If you have customized meta tags only on some pages